-Term Definition Business initiated transfer Where HNZ transfers a tenant, either temporally or permanently, from their Housing New Zealand property to an alternative one.
-Dangerous and menacing dogs Dog breeds and types specified in the Dog Control Act or dogs classified under the Dog Control Act as a high risk.
-These dogs are not allowed on HNZ premises Disability assist dog A dog certified under the Dog Control regulations to assist people with disabilities Disability assist dogs can accompany their owners wherever the owner goes.
-Policy exceptions to getting and keeping a dog do not apply to disability assist dogs Disqualified owner (of a dog) A person disqualified from owning a dog under the Dog Control Act.
-HNZ will not permit a disqualified owner to keep a dog on HNZ premises Dog attack Dog attack includes dog bites, and a dog aggressively rushing at or jumping up on a staff member, contractor or other person.
+Term Definition Dog attack Dog attack includes dog bites, and a dog aggressively rushing at or jumping up on a staff member, contractor or other person.
 The staff member or contractor does not have to suffer physical or mental harm for an incident to be recorded as a dog attack.
-Dog Control Officers/Rangers Officers and Rangers appointed by the relevant Territorial Authority to exercise powers under the Dog Control Act.
+Dog control officers/rangers Officers and Rangers appointed by the relevant Territorial Authority to exercise powers under the Dog Control Act.
 Officers and Rangers must carry their warrant of appointment and proof of identity and produce it if required to do so.
-Pet Pets include: dogs and cats; caged birds; caged small mammals; fish / reptiles / amphibians / insects kept in an escape-proof container (aquarium / vivarium / terrarium).
+Pet Pets include dogs and cats; caged birds; caged small mammals; fish/reptiles/amphibian/insects kept in an escape- proof container (aquarium/vivarium/terrarium).
 A working dog is a pet for the purposes of this policy.
-Depending on the owner's perception livestock

-Term Definition can be considered pets.
-Pet Information form A form to notify HNZ of the tenant's intention of keeping a dog or livestock animal as a pet on a HNZ premises and to collect information about the dog or livestock animal.
+Depending on the owner's perception livestock can be considered pets.
+Pet information form A form to notify Kāinga Ora of the tenant's intention of keeping a dog or livestock animal as a pet on a Kāinga Ora premises and to collect information about the dog or livestock animal.
 The tenant signs to agree to the conditions attached to getting and keeping a pet and the tenancy manager signs to acknowledge notification from the tenant of an intention to get or keep a pet.
 Failure to fill in the Pet Information form by the tenant may result in them not able to keep pets.
-Persistent and serious pet Nuisance Interference with the reasonable peace, comfort, or privacy of neighbours under the Residential Tenancies Act or dogs barking, roaming or causing damage under the Dog Control Act.
+Persistent and serious pet nuisance Interference with the reasonable peace, comfort, or privacy of neighbours under the Residential Tenancies Act or dogs barking, roaming or causing damage under the Dog Control Act.
 Nuisance includes pets fouling a property causing health and safety issues, including noxious smells.
 The nuisance must be re-occurring and have a detrimental effect on neighbours.
-A one off event that is remedied is not a "persistent and serious" nuisance.
-Pet Privacy Waiver A privacy waiver attachment to the Pet Information form granting HNZ permission to share pet and pet owner information with local councils, SPCA, police and contractors.
-It is not mandatory that the tenant signs the privacy waiver SPCA Royal New Zealand Society for the Prevention of Cruelty to Animals (SPCA) is a charity that helps protect animals who are sick, injured, lost, or abandoned and investigates cases of animals being neglected and ill-treated SPCA inspectors are appointed and empowered under the Animal Welfare Act to enforce the Act Tenancy Agreement Variation A form compliant with s13B of the Residential Tenancies Act signed by the tenant(s) and the tenancy manager that replaces the previous pet policy clauses in a Tenancy Agreement with the new pet policy clause It is not mandatory that the tenant signs the variation and HNZ cannot require a tenant to sign the Tenancy Agreement variation if they choose not to do so.
+A one-off event that is remedied is not a "persistent and serious" nuisance.
+Pet privacy waiver A privacy waiver attachment to the Pet Information form granting Kāinga Ora permission to share pet and pet owner information with local councils, SPCA, police and contractors.
+It is not mandatory that the tenant signs the privacy waiver.
+SPCA Royal New Zealand Society for the Prevention of Cruelty to Animals (SPCA) is a charity that helps protect animals who are